Updated: Jun 5

 Don't come to an abrupt stop after vigorous exercise.
 That can make you feel light-headed and dizzy.
 Cooling down keeps your heart rate and blood pressure from dropping rapidly.

 Try ending every session with some stretching, as this boosts flexibility and may lower your risk of injury.
 Do it slowly and gently.
 Breathe into each stretch and don't bounce.
-Gentle static stretches are perfect for after a work out.
+Gentle static stretches are perfect for after a workout.

+So there you have it, the importance and benefits of warming up and cooling down before training.
 For more updates, register to sign up for our newsletter at the bottom of this page or for more information contact: email@example.com